sandeep45/redux-template/README.md

 ###TODO:

-- wizard (sub menu) in bottom bar to go forward and back
 - Add Uploading file
 - show uploaded files images (detect size)
 - tabs on a panel to change table data